2025 Japan Football League: Overview

+As league champions, Honda FC were ineligible for promotion because the club does not participate in the J.League licensing system.
+This meant only the second-place team, Reilac Shiga, qualified for the promotion/relegation play-off, where they faced Azul Claro Numazu.

 Schedule

-The league and match format was revealed on December 21, 2024.
-The league kicked off on March 8 and is set to wrap up on November 23.
+The league and match format was revealed on 21 December 2024.
+The season kicked off on 8 March and wrapped up on 23 November.
 The format consists of a round-robin with 30 matches.

-The J3/JFL play-offs will be held over two legs, with the dates to be confirmed in December.
+The J3/JFL play-offs were held over two legs, with the dates confirmed in December.

 Changes from the previous season

-Iwate Grulla Morioka and YSCC Yokohama were relegated from the J3 League 2024 after finished 19th and 20th, respectively.
-Iwate will play in JFL for the first time in their history for this season while YSCC Yokohama will return to the fourth tier after 12 years' absence.
+Iwate Grulla Morioka and YSCC Yokohama were relegated from the 2024 J3 League after finishing 19th and 20th, respectively.
+Iwate played in the JFL for the first time in their history for this season while YSCC Yokohama returned to the fourth tier after 12 years' absence.

 Asuka FC, 2024 Kansai Soccer League Division 1 champion, was the sole promoted team to the JFL as they won the 2024 Regional Champions League.
-Asuka will play in JFL for the first time in their history for this season.
+Asuka also played in the JFL for the first time in their history for this season.

 Vonds Ichihara could have joined Briobecca Urayasu as Chiba's representatives in the JFL, had they won the 2024 JFL play-off against Minebea Mitsumi.

 Sony Sendai withdrew from the JFL due to dissolution after financial troubles and ended 25 years in the fourth tier.

 On 1 January 2025, Briobecca Urayasu was renamed Briobecca Urayasu Ichikawa for this season due to aiming for the J.League.